haydal810/Milestone-Project-3/README.md

 ### User Testing

 Manual User testing - TBA...
-INSERT MORE INFO HERE...
+NEED TO FINISH THIS OFF ON MONDAY!

 ### Below are the list of Internet Browsers I used to test the display of the website: